Nutella Chocolate Sandwich Cookies are not only delicious chocolate cookies filled with Nutella, they are also super simple food processor cookies.

 By huge request

-Nutella was a big theme when I was getting requests for Chocolate Month, so I decided to take another look at these Nutella Chocolate Sandwich Cookies.
+Nutella was a big theme when I was getting requests for Chocolate Month, so I decided to take another look at these nutella cookies.
 I was amazed because I looked at the photos and I actually wondered what it was that I didn’t like in the first place.

-In other words, this recipe was ahead of it’s time for Sugar Salt Magic but, thanks to your requests, Nutella Chocolate Sandwich Cookies are here.
+In other words, this recipe was ahead of it’s time for Sugar Salt Magic but, thanks to your requests, here’s a batch of cute little chocolate hazelnut cookies just for you.

 Made in a food processor = incredibly simple

 So, Nutella and chocolate cookie together sounds great right, but you know what makes this recipe all the more awesome?
 These are food processor cookies.
-Just like my Jam and Coconut Food Processor Cookies these Nutella Chocolate Sandwich Cookies are made by throwing all the ingredients into a food processor, then cutting and baking.
+Just like my Chocolate Monster Halloween Cookies, these easy nutella cookies are made by throwing all the ingredients into a food processor, then cutting and baking.
 Done diddly!
-(Dang it, I did that ‘diddly’ thing again).
+(Yes, I did that ‘diddly’ thing again).

 Anyways, how do you feel about putting your cookie ingredients into a food processor, blitzing, rolling, cooking and baking?
-Then, as if that’s not cool enough, throwing the filling ingredients into the same, unwashed food processor bowl, blitzing, filling the cookies and then devouring said cookies?
+Then, as if that’s not cool enough, throwing the filling ingredients into the same food processor bowl, blitzing, filling the cookies and then devouring said cookies?

 Ok, we agree then.
 Get to it y’all.
 Hope you love them as much as I do.